adiptamartulandi/vegetables-image-classifier/README.md

 # Vegetable Image Classifier

 A PyTorch-based CNN classifier for distinguishing between 2 types (In the future will be add new types) of vegetables: Daun Bawang and Seledri.
+You can deploy as an API using FastAPI or Web Apps using Streamlit

 ## Project Structure